Sunday, June 23, 2024

 The mechanism of my vision involves the transformation of electromagnetic waves into electrical impulses by my retinal cells, which are then relayed to the brain for interpretation.
 The richness of the world I see has extraordinary details — the blue sky, constantly changing formation of clouds drifting in the wind, the mountain peaks topped with the whiteness of snow, or sometimes a rainbow unfurled across the sky.

-And yet, the world I do not see is far bigger than the one I do see.
+And yet, the world I do not see is bigger than the one I do see.
 The electromagnetic spectrum encompasses a wide range of wavelengths, from very low-frequency radio waves to high-frequency gamma rays.
 The entire electromagnetic spectrum includes, in order of increasing wavelength (or decreasing frequency): radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays, and gamma rays.

 It is inconceivable to think that the only interesting things that are happening in the universe are happening in the fraction of electromagnetic spectrum I can see.
 That idea would be too self-centric or anthropomorphic.

 Do I ever dream of floating through a space that has more than three dimensions?
-Even if I do, how would my waking self-know.
+Even if I do, how would my waking self-know?

 Note: Electromagnetic and compression waves: The former can travel through empty space while the latter requires the existence of a compressible medium, like air.